The Colfax County War, New Mexico

 Reverend Franklin J. Tolby, one of two Methodist ministers holding services in the area, quickly sided with the settlers against the land grant men.
 The 33-year-old Tolby was a vociferous critic of the Santa Fe Ring and sent a series of letters to the New York Sun exposing the group’s corrupt methods, as well as making public statements at every opportunity that he would do whatever he could to break up the grant.

 On September 14, 1875, the minister was shot in Cimarron Canyon, midway between Elizabethtown and Cimarron, near Clear Creek.
-It was clear that robbery had not been the motive because the preacher’s horse, saddle, and personal belongings were untouched.
+It was clear that robbery had not been the motive, as the preacher’s horse, saddle, and personal belongings remained untouched.
 It was quickly assumed that someone from the Land Grant company had taken revenge against Tolby’s opinions and quieted him forever.
 Five days after his body was found, the Daily New Mexican of Santa Fe reported: “It is thought the murderer is a white man and paid for the job.”

 Franklin J. Tolby Grave, Cimarron, New Mexico by Kathy Alexander